RENCI-NRIG/django-comanage-docker/README.md

-# Django COmanage (CILogon 2.0) in Docker
+# Django / COmanage (CILogon 2.0) in Docker

 Using Django, a high-level Python Web framework that encourages rapid development and clean, pragmatic design, demonstrate custom user authentication and authorization via COmanage (CILogon 2.0) services.

 The example provided herein is specific to running a demonstration server on your local machine at [https://127.0.0.1:8443/](https://127.0.0.1:8443/).
 This could however be generalized to any host provided that you have.

-- Registered a COmanage OIDC client
+- Registered a COmanage OIDC client (Through CILogon)
 - Have valid user credentials for the COmanage LDAP server
 - Are using a fully qualified domain name or IP
 - Have valid SSL certificates (CA or self generated)